forest-rs/understory/understory_virtual_list/README.md

-For non-uniform item sizes, use either [`PrefixSumExtentModel`] if all items are readily available and it is feasible to load them up-front, or [`SparsePrefixSumExtentModel`] if there are too many items to keep loaded at all-times and feed measured extents back into it after layout.
+For non-uniform item sizes, use either [`PrefixSumExtentModel`] if all items are readily available and it is feasible to load them up-front, or [`SparsePrefixSumExtentModel`] if there are too many items to keep loaded at once and feed measured extents back into it after layout.
 A typical pattern is:
 - start with a rough estimate for all items,
 - measure actual extents after layout and call [`PrefixSumExtentModel::set_extent`] /